caroldaniel/42sp-cursus-cpp/README.md

 <details>
 	<summary>CPP Module 09 <b>(-/100)</b></summary>
-	<p>THis is the big, cathartic moment we've all being waiting for.
+	<p>This is the big, cathartic moment we've all been waiting for.
 There's nothing particularly new about this list, except it's really freaking hard from the get go.
-The three exercises on this list are supposed to be fully functional programs, with very defined scopes.
-Let's dive into them one by one: this time, there's no use for a single wiki page, so I'm gonna do it differently: three README files, one in it's respective list repositories.</p>
+The three exercises here are supposed to be fully functional programs, with very defined scopes.
+Let's dive into them one by one: this time, there's no use for a single wiki page, so I'm gonna do it differently: three README files, one in each of it's respective list's repositories.</p>
 	<p>Check the <a href="https://github.com/caroldaniel/42sp-cursus-cpp/tree/main/cpp_module_09/ex00">ex00 page</a> for more info on the Bitcoin Exchange problem.</p>
 	<p>Check the <a href="https://github.com/caroldaniel/42sp-cursus-cpp/tree/main/cpp_module_09/ex01">ex01 page</a> for more info on the Reverse Polish Notation problem.</p>
 	<p>Check the <a href="https://github.com/caroldaniel/42sp-cursus-cpp/tree/main/cpp_module_09/ex02">ex02 page</a> for more info on the PmergeMe problem.</p>